rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 cargo install spl-token-cli
 ```

-During the installation, it is possible you have some errors with libudev.
+During the installation, it is possible you have some errors with `libudev`.
 You can find more information with this link: [stackoverflow.com - libudev-development-package-not-found](https://stackoverflow.com/questions/55945023/libudev-development-package-not-found)

 the solution for me was to install *libudev* with this command: